Early History of Hansi

-Panini mentioned about this town as ASI/ ASIKA in his Mahabharata.
+Panini mentioned about this town as Asi/ Asika in Mahabharata, Indian epic.
 The city is still in controversy regarding its origin.
 Some believe that the city was founded by Prithvi Raj Chauhan's ill daughter while others say King Anangpal Tomar founded it for his guru "Hansakar".
-In 1192, Mohammed Gauri defeated Prithvi Raj Chauhan resulting the end of Hindu rule.
-During this time non-muslims were not permitted to settle in the city of Hansi.
+In 1192, Mohammed Gauri defeated Prithviraj Chauhan resulting the end of Hindu rule.
+During this time Non-Muslims were not permitted to settle in the city of Hansi.
 As a result Hansi lost its importance and is remembered only as a Fort.
-Delhi became the center of attraction and Hansi lost its importance.
+Delhi became the centre of attraction and Hansi lost its importance.

 Geography of Hansi

 Hansi is a semi-arid city.
 The city experiences a rainfall of about 46cm.
 The city is located at a distance of 16 miles east of Hisar District on National Highway 10.

 Economy of Hansi Hans is famous sweet product "Peda", which is made from milk, is sent to many other towns and cities for retail selling like Delhi, Agra, Uttar Pradesh, Mathura and Himachal Pradesh.